Cambodian Americans: Lack of education

-Poverty
+Poverty/ Socioeconomic Status/ Demographics

+In 2023, Cambodian Americans had a high Median Household Income of $83,452 which was higher than the Total Population and Non-Hispanic Whites.
+However, Cambodian Americans had a lower Per Capita Income of $35,725.

+In 2023, Cambodian Americans had a low poverty rate of 11.8%; this has decreased since 2010.
+This was lower than the Total Population.
+This shows that over the years Cambodian Americans have had socioeconomic upwards mobility.
+However the community is still largely less Educated.
+This is shown as 25.6% of Cambodian Americans had Less than high school diploma.

 In 2000, Cambodian American families reported a median household income of $36,152.
 A 2008 NYU study reported that 29.3% of the Cambodian American community lived under the poverty line.
 That was higher than the American average of people living below the poverty line, which, in 2011, was recorded as 16% of all Americans.

 In 2014, it was reported that Cambodia Town, Long Beach, California, the only officially recognized ethnic enclave of Cambodian Americans, had a poverty rate of 32.4%.
 That was a little over twice the average of America society as a whole, which was 16% according to a 2011 study by the government.

 In 2014, a factfinder census, with Americans' per capita income being divided by ethnic groups, Cambodian Americans were revealed to have a per capita income of only $20,182, below the American average of $25,825.

 The Personal Responsibility and Work Opportunity Reconciliation Act, which was signed into law by President Bill Clinton in 1996, resulted in many legal immigrants losing the federal aid that they had been receiving from the Social Security Administration.
 That especially affected Cambodian immigrants and other Southeast Asians, who were the largest per capita race or ethnic group receiving public assistance in the United States.
 Under the Indochina Migration and Refugee Assistance Act of 1975, many Southeast Asian refugees were placed on federal welfare rolls.
 That was intended as a temporary measure until they integrated, but by 1996, they had been stripped of their refugee status.
 However, nearly 80 percent of California's Southeast Asian population was living in poverty and/or welfare-dependent.
 That made the law have a large impact on Cambodian Americans and other citizens of Southeast Asian descent.
 That is a contributing factor to the high poverty rates of Cambodian Americans since the first major wave of Cambodian refugees emigrated to the United States in 1975.